Elloquse/Elloquse/README.md

 Hi there 👋
 ---
 :mortar_board: I'm currently a PhD student at [Sirius University of Science and Technology](https://www.siriusuniversity.ru/eng) and engaged in research in the field of computational biology and mathematical modeling.
-At the moment, I'm studying machine learning and the Go programming language.
+At the moment, I'm studying data analysis and machine learning.
 <br><br>

 My education: